Constitution and Bylaws

 Section 4: Special Interest Affiliates

-Each special interest affiliate shall be represented on the Board of Directors by its president or his/her legally blind designee.
-If the president of a special interest affiliate is also an executive officer of GCB, said affiliate or its president shall appoint another legally blind member to serve as its full time representative.
+Each special interest affiliate shall be represented on the Board of Directors by its president or his or her legally blind designee.
+If the president of a special interest affiliate is also an executive officer of GCB, said affiliate or its president shall appoint another legally blind member to serve as its full-time representative.
 If this designee is unable to attend any one board meeting, the affiliate or its president may appoint a temporary representative.
 This representative should be, but does not have to be, legally blind.

 Section 5: Duties

-The Board of Directors shall advise the president and shall have charge of the affairs of GCB between conventions.
+The Board of Directors shall advise the president and shall have charge of the affairs of GCB between annual membership business meetings.

 Section 6: Board Meetings

-A. The board of directors shall meet on the third Saturday of the first month of each quarter except the quarter in which the convention takes place.
+A. The Board of Directors shall meet on the third Saturday of the first month of each quarter except the quarter in which the convention takes place.
+The fourth meeting shall be held immediately following each annual conference and convention.

-Two-thirds (2/3) of the Board must be present to constitute a quorum to transact business at any Board meeting.
+E. A majority of the Board must be present to constitute a quorum to transact business at any Board meeting.
+The GCB Constitution and Bylaws and the most recently revised Robert's Rules of Order shall be followed.

-B. GCB shall pay expenses to Board members for attendance at Board meetings according to the provisions of the guidelines for Board meeting expenses, as approved by the Board of Directors on April 16, 1994, and as may from time to time be amended.
-No expenses shall be paid to Board members for attendance at Board meetings held at annual conventions.
+F. GCB shall pay transportation costs to Board members for attendance at Board meetings if the organization is financially solvent.
+Reimbursement of board members shall be discussed and voted on at the annual conference and convention board meeting.
+No expenses shall be paid to Board members for attendance at Board meetings held at the annual conference and convention.

 Article VI: Duties of the Constitutional Officers

-A. President: The president shall be the chief executive officer of GCB, with all the powers usually exercised by chief executive officers of like organizations.
-The president shall have the power to borrow money in behalf of GCB with the express approval of the Board of Directors.
-He/she shall be bonded in the amount as designated by the Board of Directors.
+The president shall be the chief executive officer of GCB, with all the powers usually exercised by chief executive officers of like organizations.
+The president shall have the power to borrow money on behalf of GCB with the express approval of the Board of Directors.
+He or she shall be bonded in the amount as designated by the Board of Directors.
 The president must be legally blind.

 C. Secretary:

-(1) The secretary shall keep the minutes of all Board meetings, all special business meetings, and the minutes of all annual conventions in books provided for this purpose.
-He/she shall send copies of the minutes of each Board meeting to each Board member in his/her preferred reading format within thirty (30) days following such Board meeting.
+(1) The secretary shall keep the minutes of all Board meetings, all special business meetings, and the minutes of all annual meetings in books provided for this purpose.
+He or she shall send copies of the minutes of each Board meeting to each Board member in his or her preferred reading format within thirty (30) days following such Board meeting.
+Other members shall be furnished copies upon request.

 (2) The secretary shall notify GCB Board members of all Board meetings.
-He/she shall notify GCB members of all annual conventions and/or special meetings of the body.
+He or she shall notify GCB members of all annual conference and conventions and/or special meetings of the body.

 (3) The secretary shall have charge of the membership records and such other books, forms, and papers as designated by the Board of Directors.

-(4) The secretary shall read the minutes of Board meetings at annual conventions if requested.
+(4) The secretary shall read the minutes of Board meetings at annual meetings if requested.

 (5) With the approval of the Board of Directors, the secretary may appoint an assistant to help with correspondence and any other tasks the secretary deems necessary.